latishpavan/generic-ds/README.md

 # generic-ds
-Generic implementation of Data structures in C++
+Generic implementation of Data structures using C++ generics